What is it, and why do you need it for WordPress?

 Why do I need to harden my WordPress security?

-There are something like 260 million self-hosted WordPress websites on the internet.
+There are over 260 million self-hosted WordPress websites on the internet.

 This makes WordPress a very attractive target for hackers.